Coming of Age (Galatians 3:23-4:7)

 As you know, Christmas is all about Jesus coming to earth.
 It’s about the Christian belief that God himself sent his Son.
 But the question is: why?
 This morning’s passage is one of the most theologically rich passages that explains why Jesus came to this earth.
 This passage will help us understand Christmas, as well as helping us to understand the problem that Christmas solves.

-So let’s look at four things from this passage.
+Now, let's examine four key aspects of this passage.
 First: what we want.
 Second: why we won’t get it.
 Third: how Christmas changes everything.
 Finally: what difference this makes.

 Let’s look first at what it is we want.